 Some acupuncturists prefer to work with a patient only after the completion of conventional medical cancer therapy.
 Others provide acupuncture or herbal therapy during active chemotherapy or radiation.
 Acupuncturists treat cancer patients based on an individualized assessment of the excesses and deficiencies of qi (energy) located in various meridians.
 In many cancer-related cases, a qi deficiency is detected in the spleen or kidney meridians.

-Chiropractors will not perform spinal manipulation over areas of the body where bone cancer is present, but they may use this procedure over areas that are free of bone cancer in an attempt to relieve pain associated with the condition.
+Chiropractors will not perform spinal manipulation over areas of the body where bone cancer is present.
+But they may use this procedure over areas that are free of bone cancer in an attempt to relieve pain associated with the condition.

-Your health care provider will see you regularly to check for complications and to make sure the cancer has not returned.
-You may have frequent CT scans of the lungs and bone scans and x-rays of the arm or leg to ensure that the tumor hasn't come back or spread to the lungs.
+Your health care provider will see you regularly to check for complications, and to make sure the cancer has not returned.
+You may have frequent CT scans of the lungs and bone scans and x-rays of the arm or leg to ensure the tumor hasn't come back or spread to the lungs.

 Baker L. Goldman: Cecil Medicine, 23rd ed.
 Philadelphia, PA: Saunders, An Imprint of Elsevier; 2007.

 Bast A, Haenen GR.
 Lipoic acid: a multifunctional antioxidant.
 Biofactors.
 2003;17(1-4):207-13.

 Bauer JD, Capra S. Nutrition intervention improves outcomes in patients with cancer cachexia receiving chemotherapy--a pilot study.
 Support Care Cancer.
 2005;13(4):270-4.